 Shepard Fairey was born in 1970, in Charleston, South Carolina, and currently lives and works in Los Angeles, California.
 He received a BA from the Rhode Island School of Design in 1991.
 In 1989, Fairey launched an ambitious campaign of stickers and posters featuring a stenciled image of the wrestler Andre the Giant.
 In the two decades since then, his artwork has been exhibited in numerous galleries and museums around the world.
 Fairey designed the iconic “Hope” graphic for Barack Obama used during the 2007-2008 presidential campaign.
 In January 2009, during inauguration week, the “Hope” image was acquired by the Smithsonian National Portrait Gallery, and became part of their permanent collection.
 In February of 2009, a mid-career survey of Fairey’s work over the past 20 years was the subject of his first major museum exhibition at The Institute of Contemporary Art in Boston.
 In 2010, the show traveled to The Andy Warhol Museum in Pittsburgh, PA, and Contemporary Arts Center in Cincinnati, OH.
 Fairey's work is included in the collections of the Victoria and Albert Museum, London; the Los Angeles County Museum of Art; the Museum of Contemporary Art, San Diego; and the National Portrait Gallery, Washington, DC.

-Souther Salazar was born in 1978 in Hayward, California and is currently based in Portland, Oregon.
+Souther Salazar (b.
+1978) is currently based in Portland, Oregon.
 In 2003, he received a BFA from Art Center College of Design in Pasadena.
 He utilizes mixed media, found objects and collaged layers of assemblage in his paintings, drawings and sculptures.
 Salazar’s work transports the viewer into an imaginative world full of flying spacecrafts and lost cities inhabited by a variety of creatures.
 His whimsical installations encourage exploration and discovery.
 Salazar’s work has been exhibited in New York, Los Angeles, Toronto, Basel, Tokyo and São Paulo and included at exhibitions in institutions such as the Riverside Art Museum and the Japanese American National Museum, both in California.